jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 >I am not a lawyer.
 This is my own interpretation.
 Make of it what you will.
 {: .prompt-warning }

-Fastmail is an Australian company, but their servers are exclusively hosted in the US - and data physically on US soil falls under US jurisdiction regardless of where the company is incorporated.
-[FISA Section 702](https://en.wikipedia.org/wiki/FISA_Amendments_Act_of_2008) allows US intelligence agencies to collect communications of non-US persons from US-based servers without a warrant, and the [CLOUD Act](https://en.wikipedia.org/wiki/CLOUD_Act) allows law enforcement to compel access through standard legal process.
+Fastmail is an Australian company which hosts its servers in the US.
+Data that is physically there falls under US jurisdiction regardless of where the company is incorporated.
+[FISA Section 702](https://en.wikipedia.org/wiki/FISA_Amendments_Act_of_2008) gives US intelligence agencies the ability to collect communications of non-US persons from US-based servers without a warrant, and the [CLOUD Act](https://en.wikipedia.org/wiki/CLOUD_Act) allows them to compel access through standard legal process.

-Fastmail has [addressed this concern back in 2013](https://www.fastmail.com/blog/fastmails-servers-are-in-the-us-what-this-means-for-you/), arguing that as an Australian company with no US incorporation or staff, they aren't directly bound by US court orders.
-This post predates the CLOUD Act by five years - a law written specifically to reach providers with "sufficient contacts" to the US, including serving US customers, regardless of where they're incorporated.
+Fastmail [addressed this concern back in 2013](https://www.fastmail.com/blog/fastmails-servers-are-in-the-us-what-this-means-for-you/) in which they stated that as an Australian company with no US incorporation or staff, they are not directly bound by US court orders.
+The CLOUD Act which has been passed since mitigates this though.

-None of this is specifically about Fastmail.
-My feelings about US jurisdiction have shifted in recent years, for [obvious reasons](https://en.wikipedia.org/wiki/Anti-Americanism#Second_Trump_administration).
-I know [international intelligence sharing agreements](https://en.wikipedia.org/wiki/Five_Eyes) exist and that this concern doesn't disappear by moving to European servers - but it still feels like a meaningful distinction to me.
+The above concerns are not specifically tied to Fastmail, but more to do with how I feel about US jurisdiction.
+They've behaved less like a trusted partner and more like an [abusive spouse](https://en.wikipedia.org/wiki/Anti-Americanism#Second_Trump_administration).

+I know that there are [international intelligence sharing agreements](https://en.wikipedia.org/wiki/Five_Eyes), so even moving to a purely European hosting service would not mitigate this.

 ## Requirements